minderai/masil-playground/hackernoon.md

 ## Minder AI Structured Interactive Language - A New Frontier Open Standard

-Minder AI Structured Interactive Language (MASIL) can be thought of as a maestro conducting an orchestra of technologies with AI at the front of the stage.
+## MASIL the Maestro

+MASIL orchestrates a technological symphony, with AI as the lead performer, precisely directing digital instruments to create a harmonious and predictable composition.

+#Introduction
 My Company, SimplerTasks Company today announced the pre-release of MASIL (Minder AI Structured Interactive Language) as a fully open standard under the MIT license.
 This innovative specification is designed to revolutionize how developers and non-programmers interact with AI systems.
 This frontier structured language combines the simplicity of XML with powerful AI-centric features, setting a new foundation for AI application development.

 MASIL is an innovative language that bridges the gap between human intent and AI capabilities and existing web technologies.
 It makes it possible for both developers and non-programmers to create sophisticated AI applications without licensing restrictions.

-> I've always wondered, why aren't we already using something like this?
-Why didn't we start with this type of structure?
+I've always wondered, why aren't we already using something like this?
+Why didn't we start with this type of structure as a foundation?
 I see nothing like it on the Internet today.

 ## A ChatGPT Candid Review